0x4447/0x4447-cli-node-grapes/README.md

 # 🍇 Grapes

-The Grapes CLI tool was created after we experienced increasing frustration as we worked with a massive CloudFormation files.
+The Grapes CLI tool was created after we experienced increasing frustration as we worked with massive CloudFormation files.
 We're amazed by what AWS CloudFormation can do and the way it helps with managing the AWS infrastructure, but working with one gigantic file is too labor intensive and prone to countless errors and endless frustration.

 We decided to do something about this.
 The end result is Grapes, a simple CLI tool that cuts the amount of time spent creating a stack in half.
 It makes the entire process more enjoyable, in addition to making it easy to organize and extend.